Tomar, Batalha, Alcobaça Private Tour

 Which admission tickets are included on the Tomar, Batalha, Alcobaça Tour?

-The Monasteries Tour from Lisbon includes admission tickets and guide to:
+The Monasteries Tour from Lisbon includes admission tickets (if option selected) and guide to:

 • Convent of Christ (Tomar)